 When clicking on one of the entities, it can be expanded and edited.
 Options are for example mark an entity as false positive or as fixed.
-Every action can be enriched with a comment for explanation.
+Entities marked as fixed, false positive, or won't fix are crossed out and subtracted from the measurement value.
+For example, if a source reports 14 security warnings and two are marked as false positive, the measurement value will be 12.